-The Child Abuse and Maltreatment and Neglect (formerly, Child Abuse Identification and Reporting) workshop, the Safe Schools Against Violence in Education (formerly, School Violence Prevention and Intervention) workshop and the Dignity for All Students Act workshops may be enrolled during pre-registration, and the drop and add period using the traditional online myRedDragon registration process.
-The schedule and fees may be found on the public schedule of classes:
+The Child Abuse and Maltreatment and Neglect (formerly, Child Abuse Identification and Reporting) workshop, the Safe Schools Against Violence in Education (formerly, School Violence Prevention and Intervention) workshop and the Dignity for All Students Act may be enrolled during normal periods of pre-registration, the drop and add period and the quarter drop and add periods.
+Courses must also be withdrawn during the normal withdrawal periods.

-The Registrar's Office tracks and represent mandated workshops for teacher education programs on the transcript for use by certifying agencies, schools and the College.
+The Registrar's Office tracks and records mandated workshops for teacher education programs on the transcript for use by certifying agencies, schools and the College.

 Students can confirm that workshops are printed on the official transcript, and that they have been received and recorded by the College by viewing the unofficial transcript in myRedDragon.
 The workshops will be listed in the transcript summaries or as courses (CAR 100/500, SAVE 100/500, DASA 100/500).